ModAssert, an advanced assertion framework for C++

 }

-Note: if you use a Rich Boolean in MOD_VERIFY_V, MOD_CHECK_V or MOD_CHECK_B, you should use one of a different kind, namely one that starts with rbv instead of rb.
+Note: if you use a Rich Boolean in MOD_VERIFY_V, MOD_VERIFY_B, MOD_CHECK_V or MOD_CHECK_B, you should use one of a different kind, namely one that starts with rbv instead of rb.

 Extending the basic macros